 - IV.C.
 Curriculum Organization and Fellow Experiences - IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
 (Core) - IV.C.1.a) The assignment of educational experiences should be structured to minimize the frequency of transitions.
 (Detail) - IV.C.1.b) Educational experiences should be of sufficient length to provide a quality educational experience defined by ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.
 (Detail) - IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of addiction.
 (Core) - IV.C.3.
-Didactic Experiences - IV.C.3.a) Didactic activities must provide for progressive fellow participation, including: (Core)
+Didactic Experiences

-IV.C.3.a).(1) intradepartmental conferences; (Core) IV.C.3.a).(2) multidisciplinary conferences; and, (Core) IV.C.3.a).(3) peer-review case conferences and/or morbidity and mortality conferences.
+IV.C.3.a) Didactic activities must provide for progressive fellow participation, including: (Core) IV.C.3.a).(1) intradepartmental conferences; (Core) IV.C.3.a).(2) multidisciplinary conferences; and, (Core) IV.C.3.a).(3) peer-review case conferences and/or morbidity and mortality conferences.
 (Core)

-Specialty-Specific Background and Intent: It is intended that fellows will participate in structured didactic activities, which may include, but are not limited to, lectures, conferences, courses, labs, asynchronous learning, simulations, drills, case discussions, grand rounds, didactic teaching, and education in critical appraisal of medical evidence.
+Subspecialty-Specific Background and Intent: It is intended that fellows will participate in structured didactic activities, which may include, but are not limited to, lectures, conferences, courses, labs, asynchronous learning, simulations, drills, case discussions, grand rounds, didactic teaching, and education in critical appraisal of medical evidence.

 IV.C.3.b) Journal club must be held on a quarterly basis.
 (Core) IV.C.3.c) Fellows must participate in and regularly attend didactic activities, directed to the level of the individual fellow, that provide formal review of the topics in the subspecialty curriculum.
 (Core) IV.C.3.c).(1) This should include scheduled presentations by the fellows.
-(Detail) IV.C.3.c).(2) These didactic activities should occur at least twice per month.
-(Detail) IV.C.3.d) Fellows should attend and participate in local conferences and at least one national meeting or medical education course in abdominal radiology during the fellowship program.
+(Detail) IV.C.3.c).(2) Fellows must attend a minimum of three departmental or multidisciplinary conferences per week dedicated to pediatric radiology, which may include rounds with pediatric services.
+(Core) IV.C.3.d) Fellows should attend and participate in local conferences and at least one national meeting or medical education course in pediatric radiology during the fellowship program.
 (Core)

-Specialty-Specific Background and Intent: Fellow participation in local or national subspecialty societies is encouraged, and programs are encouraged to provide support, including time away from the program for this participation.
+Subspecialty-Specific Background and Intent: Fellow participation in local or national subspecialty societies is encouraged, and programs are encouraged to provide support, including time away from the program, for this participation.